 Wondering what to do with dry ice?
-This post includes three easy & cool dry ice experiments to introduce children to the amazing science behind this awesome substance!
+This post includes three easy & cool dry ice experiments to introduce children to the amazing science behind this extraordinary substance!

 My sons are almost six and four and a half years old.
-Both are obsessed with science.
-At this point what I am introducing basic science concepts.
+Both are obsessed with science, at this point, I am introducing basic science concepts.
 My main goal is to ignite a desire to learn more.

 I want my children to ask questions and to want to do the “next” thing.